 - Q = Quantity of waste (tonne)

-(Please note that this formula is only used for guidance purposes)
+N.B.
+Please note that this formula is only used for guidance purposes.

-A copy of the relevant authorization (license certificates) of the disposal/recovery facility (for both interim and non-interim facilities if applicable) under which the latter operates according to import state law (for EU Member States pursuant to Directive 2010/75/EU of the European Parliament and the Council on industrial emissions) has to be provided including any variations of the original authorization.
-This authorization usually includes information such as type and duration as well as the categories of waste which can be accepted in this waste management facility.
-All original documentation which is not available in Maltese or English language must be accompanied by a certified English translation thereof.
+A copy of the relevant environmental authorisation (license certificates) of the disposal/recovery facility (for both interim and non-interim facilities if applicable) under which the latter operates according to import state law (for EU Member States pursuant to Directive 2010/75/EU of the European Parliament and the Council on industrial emissions) has to be provided including any variations of the original authorisation.
+The authorisation normally includes information such as type and duration as well as the categories of waste which can be accepted in the waste management facility.
+All original documentation which is not issued in or English language must be accompanied by a certified English translation thereof.

-In cases where the required information cannot be ascertained following assessment of the environmental authorization (eg. in cases were the validity of the authorization and/or list of waste acceptance and/or recovery/disposal operation are not specified and in other specific circumstances deemed necessary) a declaration issued by the competent authority concerned in English language shall also be submitted by the applicant.
-Such declaration should clearly quote the environmental authorization reference number, state that the disposal/recovery facility is currently in possession of a valid environmental authorization issued by the competent authority concerned (include details of competent authority) to accept and treat waste classified as EWC Code/s XX XX XX for operation XX (refer to Annexes I & II of Directive 2008/98/EC on waste).
-Reference to any applicable import state legislation concerning the validity/waste acceptance/treatment operation of the environmental authorization must also be included.
+In cases where the required information cannot be ascertained following assessment of the environmental authorisation (ex. in cases were the validity of the authorization and/or list of waste acceptance and/or recovery/disposal operation are not specified and in other specific circumstances deemed necessary) a declaration issued by the competent authority concerned in English language shall also be submitted by the notifier.
+Such declaration should clearly quote the environmental authorisation reference number, state that the disposal/recovery facility is currently in possession of a valid environmental authorisation issued by the competent authority concerned (include details of competent authority) to accept and treat waste classified as EWC Code/s XX XX XX for operation XX (refer to Annexes I & II of Directive 2008/98/EC on waste).
+Reference to any applicable import state legislation concerning the validity/waste acceptance/treatment operation of the environmental authorisation shall also be included.

 Appendix E: Carrier’s documentation

-The following documents related to prospective waste carriers (which should correspond to the list provided in Annex 1 of Appendix A) have to be included in the Notification dossier:
+The following documents related to prospective waste carriers (which should correspond to the list provided in Annex 1 of Appendix A) have to be included as part of the notification dossier:

-- Waste Carrier registration – Relevant license certificates (and/or authorisation/registration numbers) of all intended transport companies for the movement of waste according to export/transit/import state law to be provided for each prospective carrier, where applicable.
+- Waste Carrier registration: Relevant license certificates (and/or authorisation/registration numbers) of all intended transport companies for the movement of waste according to export/transit/import state law to be provided for each prospective carrier, where applicable.
+If such document is not issued in English language, a certified English translation thereof must also be submitted.

-- Insurance Certificate – Copy of a third party liability insurance certificate for vehicles transporting the waste by road and vessels transporting the waste by sea for each transport company, which shall cover damage to third parties including persons arising from the movement of waste.
+- Insurance Certificate: Copy of a third party liability insurance certificate for transport companies transporting the waste by road or rail and vessels transporting the waste by sea, which must cover damage to third parties including persons arising from the movement of waste.
+If such document is not issued in English language, a certified English translation thereof must also be submitted

 OR

-If the above documents cannot be obtained, a letter of declaration from each carrier declaring that they are licensed to transport dangerous goods according to export/transit/import state law can be submitted.
-The carriers also need to disclose whether their vehicles/vessels are insured for third party liability, covering damage to third parties including persons.
+If the above documents cannot be obtained, a letter of declaration (standard template available from the ERA) from each carrier declaring that they are licensed to transport dangerous goods according to export/transit/import state law may be submitted instead.
+The carriers also need to disclose whether the said vehicles/vessels are insured for third party liability, covering damages to third parties including persons arising from the movement of the waste.

 - Consent without conditions;